awqx/stat111-2023/docs/index.md

 Yes.

 ### Help!
-I have a specific question and I can't make it to in-person section or office hours.
+I can't make it to in-person section or office hours.

 First, try posting on [Ed](https://edstem.org/us/courses/32950/discussion/).
 Make the question *private* if it involves your personal work that would violate the Honor Code if shared for every student.
 Make the question *public* if it's a general clarifying question, including questions about how a problem is worded/expectations of work, content covered in lecture or the textbook, or course guidelines.